 Word Smith: Soffit

-”Your roof is frying because the attic is so hot,” he told us at the contractor meeting.
+”Your roof is frying because the attic is so hot,” he told us at our meeting.
 “And your attic is so hot, because the soffits are blocked!”
-Our contractor was explaining why we may have to replace our “20 year roof” after 10 years of life.
-“Whoever did the work and subsequent paint jobs blocked the soffits, which help your attic to breathe.”
+Our contractor was explaining why we may have to replace our “20+ year roof” after 10 years of life.
+“Whoever did the work and subsequent paint jobs blocked the soffits, which allow your attic to breathe.”
 With that warning, we knew we had little choice but to repair the tinder-dry plywood and asphalt roof tiles or risk further attic and drainage problems.
 As my Uncle Jim used to lament, “A leaky roof never gets better by itself.”

 It is funny how you learn things in life.
-The expression ignorance is bliss is so true.
+The expression “ignorance is bliss” is so true.
 If you don’t know something exists, you don’t worry about it.
-Having never heard the word soffit, there seemed no connection with construction, home ownership or attic health.
-We soon were educated in this area of blissful ignorance and we had to pay for our laissez faire attitude.
+Having never heard the word soffit, there seemed no connection with construction, home ownership, roof breathing or attic health.
+We soon were educated in this area of blissful ignorance and we had to pay for our previous laissez faire attitude.

 Our home had neither fascia vents nor functioning soffit vents.
-The soffit areas were spray painted so thoroughly that the circular vents did not “breathe,” a key component to attic health.
+The soffit areas were spray and brush painted so thoroughly that the circular vents did not “breathe,” a key component to attic health.
 Who knew that homes had health issues?
-And ours was on life support.
+And ours had emphysema and was on life support.

 So with the help of our contractor, we put our addition on the house and replaced the entire roof, added new plywood, where needed, new soffits and vents and new fascia vents and new ridge caps and vents and on and on.
 Lots to learn indeed.
 It seems that the more you know the more the home owns you, rather than the other way around.